 Turkish Railways (TCDD) has constructed the country’s first high-speed railway line, which connects the capital city of Ankara with largest population centre of Istanbul, and serves more than 17 million people.

 12 million journeys per year are made between the two cities, stretching the mix of road and conventional rail lines to their limits.
 Many towns along the corridor suffer from acute congestion and pollution.

 TCDD embarked on the high-speed project to ease this problem, and journey times will be greatly shortened as a result.
 It is also hoped that more of the 48 million tonnes of freight carried by road each year can be transferred to rail, way beyond the present disappointing 3% modal share.

-The project's first phase is being developed sectionally.
+The project’s first phase was developed sectionally.
 Construction of a 206km section connecting Esenkent and Eskisehir was initiated in September 1999.
 Construction of the section began in December 2003 following foundations made in June 2003.
 Construction of the line was completed and first test run took place in April 2007.

 Completing the second phase is a 56km (35 mile) section between Kosekoy and Gebze.
-In total, the second phase will cost $2.27bn.
+In total, the second phase cost $2.27bn.
 The entire route is 533km (333 miles) long, 44km shorter than the existing alignment.

 Construction on the first phase of the route began in 2004 and was completed in October 2008.
 A consortium led by Spanish company Obrascon-Huarte-Lain and Alsim-Alarako carried out the construction work involved in the first phase.

 The second phase was a greater engineering challenge, primarily because it involved building 33 bridges and viaducts and boring 39 tunnels.
 The contract for the Inonu-Kozekoy section was let to the CRCC-CMC-CENGIZ INS.-IC ICTAS INS consortium in 2005.